peterwade153/routable/README.md

 ```
 make start
 ```
-The application can be accessed at http://localhost:8000/api/
+The application can be accessed at `http://localhost:8000/` with the endpoints, as described below.

-Available API routes
+An API client like POSTMAN can be used to perform the actions below.

 ### Endpoints
-Below are the available Endpoints and their sample json payloads.
+Below are the available Endpoints and sample json payloads.

-They are accessed by appending them to the base_url i.e (http://localhost:8000/api/items to create an item.).
+They are accessed by appending them to the base_url i.e (`http://localhost:8000/api/items` to create an item.).

+The Endpoints with `uuid` in the url.
+Replace it with the actual generated item id.

-The `Content-Type` should be set to `application/json`
+The `Content-Type` should be set to `application/json`.

 Request | Endpoints             |       Functionality
 --------|-----------------------|--------------------------------
-POST    |  `/items`             |  Creates a new Item. payload:-	`{"amount" : 1234}`
+POST    |  `/items `            |  Creates a new Item. `payload` -	`{"amount" : 1234}`
-POST    |  `/items/transaction `|  Creates a new Transaction. payload- `{"item":  "c5470044-a61d-4019-99ed-4c1d0dff793f", "status": "processing", "location": "origination_bank"}`
+POST    |  `/items/transaction` |  Creates a new Transaction. `payload` - `{"item":  "c5470044-a61d-4019-99ed-4c1d0dff793f", "status": "processing", "location": "origination_bank"}`
-PUT     |  `/items/move/uuid/ ` |  Move Item.
+PUT     |  `/items/move/uuid/`  |  Move Item.
-PUT     |  `/items/error/uuid/` |  Error Item.
+PUT     |  `/items/error/uuid/` |  Error Item transaction to error state.
+PUT     |  `/items/fix/uuid/`   |  Fix Item with transaction in error state.

 ### Admin Pages